gkwelding/gkwelding.github.com/_posts/2012-10-04-teaching-my-5-year-old-daughter-to-code.markdown

 ---
+comments: true
+date: 2012-10-04 11:00:58
 layout: post
+slug: teaching-my-5-year-old-daughter-to-code
-title: Teaching My 5 Year Old Daughter To Code
+title: Teaching my 5 year old daughter to code...
-category: Business
-tags: Coding Teaching WebDevelopment
-year: 2012
-month: 11
-day: 18
-published: true
-summary: What Happened When I Tried To Teach My 5 Year Old Daughter To Code
+summary: Teaching my 5 year old daughter to code...
+wordpress_id: 243
 image: placeholder.jpg
-comments: true
+tags:
+- Technology
+- Web Development
 ---

 My little girl's shown a keen interest in what I do for a job amongst other things recently.
 She's a great reader and writer for her age and so I started looking around for a simple scripting language or similar that I could teacher her.